 - Each of us will develop her or his own mathematical voice in this class.
 Not every solution will look the same.
 However, the form of the portfolio should be fairly standardized.
 It will include a cover sheet with your name on it.
 Begin each write-up with the statement of an exercise, a proposition, a lemma, a theorem or a corollary, followed by your solution or proof.
 Some write-ups will be two lines long, others may be several pages.
 You can use the filler paper (the same you use for Daily Homework) to write up your solution.
 If you have done a perfect job in your Daily Homework, then you can just insert the page into your portfolio.
 Though in most cases, you will have to improve your original work.

-- The portfolio will be collected three times: Monday, February 24, Friday, April 4, and Monday, May 12, 2014, at the final exam.
+- The portfolio will be collected three times: Wednesday, February 17, Monday, March 28, and Wednesday, May 4, 2016, at the final exam.

 - Because you will have already know whether your solutions or proofs are correct or not by discussing them during presentations and by having them graded as Daily and Weekly Homework, portfolios will be graded solely on completeness and clarity.
 Clear and complete portfolios will earn a check mark, all others will be asked to resubmit within a week.
 Keep your portfolio current as you work, it will be too much effort to get it all organized and collated the night before it is due.